-We set out after lunch on the beautiful super yacht Amelia Rose from Reykjavik Old Harbour, enjoying a break in the stormy weather we have had so much of this month.
-The seas were a lot calmer and Amelia Rose cut straight through the swell left over.
-We sailed out from Reykjavik through one of the most beautiful harbours in Iceland, past the islands of Engey and Akurey, then Lundey, which is named after the large breeding population we have of the North Atlantic Puffin.
+We set out after lunch on the beautiful superyacht Amelia Rose from Reykjavik Old Harbour, enjoying a break in the stormy weather we have had so much of this month.
+The seas were a lot calmer and Amelia Rose cut straight through the swell leftover.
+We sailed out from Reykjavik through one of the most beautiful harbors in Iceland, past the islands of Engey and Akurey, then Lundey, which is named after the large breeding population we have of the North Atlantic Puffin.
 We have 60% of the world’s population of these amazing seabirds in Iceland over the summer months!

-Today there wasn’t any puffins as it is January and they are out in the North Atlantic ocean, but we taught our customers how to spot whales, dolphins and porpoises by using other seabirds.
+Today there weren’t any puffins as it is January and they are out in the North Atlantic ocean, but we taught our customers how to spot whales, dolphins, and porpoises by using other seabirds.
 There wasn’t a huge quantity of seabirds out today but sufficient to give us good hope of finding cetaceans.
-There were plenty of fullmars and seagulls as well as a few cormorants and gannets.
-The gannets are always a great bird to follow when looking for whales or dolphins as they are really big, with bold markings and dive from about 30metres to fish, so easy to spot.
+There were plenty of fulmars and seagulls as well as a few cormorants and gannets.
+The gannets are always a great bird to follow when looking for whales or dolphins as they are really big, with bold markings, and dive from about 30metres to fish, so easy to spot.

 However the seas often change here, and people are affected differently by the movement of the oceans.
 As such we have seasickness tablets available for free at the bar.
 We also have warm blankets and ponchos around the yacht for your comfort, though the inside of the ship is extremely warm and snug.

 What is the difference between baleen and toothed whales?

 We see both toothed and baleen whales here in Reykjavik harbor, Iceland.
 Did you know that dolphins and porpoises are also part of the same family? www.uk.whales.org is a brilliant website that goes into a lot more detail however this is the basic description!